adelevie/parse_resource/README.md

 Words of caution
 ---------------

 ParseResource is brand new and has no test coverage.
 You read that right.
-I figured I'd ship 1.0.0 then write tests later.
+I figured I'd ship now and write tests later.
 We'll see how it goes.

+This is also my first gem.
+Be afraid.

 Installation
 ------------